stephangriesel/telerik-blogs/how-to-select-a-react-datePicker.md

 ---
 title: Choosing the Right React Datepicker
 published: true
-description: Finding a good date picker for your application should be easy, but with so many options to take into consideration, I try to give some insight into what features I look for in a React date picker.
+description: Finding a good datepicker for your application should be easy, but with so many options to take into consideration, I try to give some insight into what features I look for in a React datepicker.
 tags: React, JavaScript, Grid, Components
 ---